 - 1. Lunch period of one-half (1/2) hour is to be taken as assigned by the employee's manager, normally it will be taken between 12:00 P.M. and 1:00 P.M. - 2.
-Rest period of one-quarter (1/4) hour each is normally taken in mid-morning and mid-afternoon.

-3. Continuation of Business.
+Rest period of one-quarter (1/4) hour each is normally taken in mid-morning and midafternoon. - 3.
+Continuation of Business.
 An adequate number of employees may be assigned lunch and rest periods to ensure the continuation of business.

-If an employee is authorized to take a 30-minute lunch, the employee may either be authorized by the manager to combine his/her two 15-minute breaks with his/her lunch period or to take one 15-minute break mid-afternoon.
+If an employee is authorized to take a 30-minute lunch, the employee may either be authorized by the manager to combine his/her two 15-minute breaks with his/her lunch period or to take one 15-minute break mid-morning and one 15-minute break mid-afternoon.